Popups are a powerful way to grab attention and engage users who visit your website on their desktops.

 - Close Action Text.
 Edit the text that appears on the minimized bubble popup.

 - Include Pages.
-If you wish for the popup to display on specific sub-pages (aside from your main webpage), you can list those pages here.
-Separate multiple pages with a comma.
+If you wish for the popup to display on specific sub-pages (aside from your main webpage), you can select those pages from the drop-down.

 - Exclude Pages.
-If you want to ensure the popup doesn't display on specific pages, you can list those pages here.
-Separate multiple pages with a comma.
+If you want to ensure the popup doesn't display on specific pages, you can select those pages from the drop-down.

-Your design elements define the look and feel of your desktop popup.
+Your design elements inform the look and feel of your desktop popup.

 - Logo Image.
 Upload a logo image by selecting a file from your device.
 You can also drag and drop the image file into the upload field.